k4mus/mypizza-1/README.md

 1. Containerization: Containerize the web application using Docker.
 Provide a Dockerfile in your repository.
 2. Kubernetes Deployment: Deploy your application to Kubernetes.
 Should include the necessary Deployments, Services, and any other resources needed to make the application accessible.
 * Ensure the application is scalable and can handle multiple instances.

+## Deployment local with minikube
+to run this locally, make sure that you have mikube installed and running, then execute the following commands: start the minube cluster:
+`minikube start`
+execute the deployment and service using the public registry `cd .k8s`
+`kubectl apply -f deployment.yaml`
+`kubectl apply -f service.yaml`
+`minikube service mypizza-service`